joeyjpg/continuum/SETUP.md

 > This is just an example Client ID.
 It was created and deleted.
 Keep
 > yours private.

-### Adding a Reddit Client ID to Slide
+### Adding a Reddit Client ID to Continuum
-The method of adding a Client ID to Slide depends on whether this is the first time the app is being set up.
+The method of adding a Client ID to Continuum depends on whether this is the first time the app is being set up.

 **Initial setup:**
-1. Open Slide and press `GET STARTED`
+1. Open Continuum and press `GET STARTED`
 2. Select your theme colors, if you like, and press `DONE`
 3. Enter your Client ID and press `OK`
-4. Wait for Slide to restart
+4. Wait for Continuum to restart

 **Changing the Client ID:**
 1. Go to [`Settings` in the side bar]((/screenshots/settings.png)